dataq-instruments/FixWinDaqHeader/README.md

 You can modify the program to include additional tests and remedial actions for repairing more complex issues with your WinDaq file.

 For more info regarding WinDaq header, please visit https://www.dataq.com/resources/techinfo/ff.htm

+Other errors concerning illegal headers after 110, such as "Illegal header value 118 bytes from the start of the file", usually indicated more complicaterd problem and this blog https://www.dataq.com/blog/analysis-software/reset-the-windaq-header-to-clear-up-illegal-header-value-errors/ points a direction on how to repair it.